Sabrinas-workspace/nlp-project-similar-lyrics/README.md

 Because I wanted to work with XML, it was the easiest way for me to just copy and paste the songtext and delete "Chorus", "Verse", "Bridge" etc., so that it is just one connected text.
-I thought about using a web scrapper but since I wanted that exact structure you can see in the file, it would have been more time_consuming.
+I thought about using a web scrapper but since I wanted that exact structure you can see in the file, it would have been more time-consuming.

 **How you can try out the code yourself**